-A penalty is also applied to any person over the age of 35 years who joins a medical scheme for the first time (having not previously belonged to any medical scheme or having had limited cover on a medical scheme after the age of 35 years).
-This is referred to as a late-joiner penalty (LJP).
+A penalty is also applied to any person over the age of 35 years who joins a medical scheme for the first time (having not previously belonged to any medical scheme or having had limited or interrupted cover on a medical scheme after the age of 35 years).
+This is referred to as a late-joiner penalty (LIP).
 In this case, a percentage penalty will be charged on top of your monthly contribution.
 This can be as high as 75% and will remain in force for the duration of your membership.
-Should you join another medical scheme, the penalty will continue to apply.
+Should you join another medical scheme, the penalty will still apply.

 We do not apply underwriting to new employees, provided that they join the Scheme within the first month of commencing employment with the PG Group.
 This will also apply to their dependants.
 This means that you and your dependants will enjoy cover immediately - waiting periods, exclusions and late-joiner penalties will not apply.
-Should you marry or have a baby after joining, you need to register your dependant within 30 days of the birth, otherwise underwriting will be applied to your new dependant.
+Should your family status change, such as marriage, having a baby or adoption, kindly ensure that your new dependant is registered on the Scheme, to avoid underwriting being applied to their membership.
+Newborns must be registered as a dependant on the Scheme within 30 days of their birth.

 It is important that you obtain proof of membership of all previous medical schemes in order to reduce the LJP, failing which, the LJP will be charged until you are able to supply the required proof of previous medical scheme cover.
 Please note that any LJP applied will not be refunded, even if proof is supplied at a later stage.

+Medical savings account (MSA)

-You contribute a portion of your monthly contribution towards your personal medical savings account (MSA).
+You contribute a portion of your monthly contribution towards your medical savings account (MSA).